 When you’ve got kids—especially little ones that are still at home—leaving the house to go to work can be a job in itself.
 But what if “going to work” was simply opening up your laptop or walking to another room?
-Telecommuting has increased more than 115% since 2005, according to Flexjobs.com, with more jobs opening up for moms and dads who want to keep their work life closer to home.
-So whether you want to dog-sit on weekends or teach English at nights, keep reading for our list of the best work-from-home jobs.
+Telecommuting jobs have increased more than 115% since 2005, according to Flexjobs.com, with more and more moms and dads opting to work from home instead of schlepping to an office.
+Ready?
+Read on to find out some of the best work-from-home jobs available now.

-Last year, Amazon announced plans to hire more than 5,000 remote customer service positions worldwide—and the site has an entire “work from home” category in its jobs database.
-From the looks of current job descriptions, customer service agent hours average about 20-29 hours per week; more during the holiday season.
+Love Amazon so much you want to work for them?
+There's a job for that.
+The media giant has an entire “work from home” category in its jobs database.
+Many of the jobs are customer service based (meaning you'll field calls, e-mails and messages from customers) and average about 20-29 hours per week; more during the holiday season.

 What it pays: Starting rate of $10 per hour; increases to $13.50 an hour according to current listings.